tippingpointuk/climatereparations/index.md

 - text: |-
     # Partners

     This day of action is supported by a number of UK groups.
-We are working closely with allied networks all around the world as part of the [Defund Climate Chaos global day of action](http://defundclimatechaos.org).
+We are working closely with allied networks all around the world.
   buttons:
   - text: Add your group
     target: "/partners/#register-group"